smjung0/percolation3d/README.md

 - To set the material parameters of CNTs, just change the number in the following line.

 ```
-CNT noofcnt=1 wall=12 sigma=0.01 [S/um] node=10 tht_max=30.0 [dgr]
+CNT save=yes noofcnt=1 wall=12 sigma=0.01 [S/um] node=10 tht_max=30.0 [dgr]
 ```

-Here, noofcnt is total number of CNTs in the composite. wall is the number of wall of given CNTs. sigma is a conductivity of CNTs, node is the number of initial node representing the curved CNTs.
+Here, if save=yes, CNT data will be saved to './cntdata/' folder and if save=no, CNT data will not be saved.  noofcnt is total number of CNTs in the composite. wall is the number of wall of given CNTs. sigma is a conductivity of CNTs, node is the number of initial node representing the curved CNTs.
 Finally, tht_max is the maximum deviation angle for representing the waviness of the curved CNTs.